Caring for someone

 Did you know?

-The photo ID card is visible evidence that you are a Carer and includes a contact phone number for anyone to validate authenticity
+The photo ID card is visible evidence that you are a carer and includes a contact phone number for anyone to validate authenticity.
+You could use the card to, for example, show your employer, college or local supermarket that you have caring responsibilities.

-The ID card is a handy size, and fits in a purse or wallet and is FREE for Carers and easy to apply for.
+The ID card is a handy size, and fits in a purse or wallet, is easy to apply for and is FREE for carers.